 Whether it’s a toaster oven and an electric hotplate or you’ve stocked up on grillable goodies, make sure you still have somewhere to cook.
 The average American might eat out 4.5 times every week, but that’s not healthy or sustainable for anyone.
 If you really want to treat yourself for a few nights during your kitchen remodel, you should absolutely go for it.
+There are almost 5,400 Thai restaurants in the U.S., after all.
 But if saving money and eating well are your goals, eating out every night until your kitchen is finished isn’t a great plan.
 Now, here are some things you need to have in your temporary kitchen area.

 - Electric stovetop

 - Counter/Table space

 Don’t Discount Microwaves

 Microwave meals might not be the most delicious (or nutritious) things on the planet, but they’ll work in a pinch!
 And you can make more than just pre-prepared frozen meals in your microwave during your kitchen remodel.
 Use it to prep some frozen veggies as a side for the main dish you have cooking on the grill.
 Heat up that cup of coffee that you let sit for a few minutes too long.
 Make a brownie in a mug.
 If one out of every 10 restaurants in the U.S. can serve Mexican food to hungry customers, you can find a way to make tacos with a microwave.
 There are so many creative things you can do with a microwave that aren’t frozen meals!